Community Supported Agriculture

 Sign up is very easy and convenient this year.
 Simply go to our CSA signup page, and follow the prompts.
 You’ll be able to create your account if you are a new member, edit your account if you are an existing member, and make payments right there on the signup page.
 If you need a hand getting signed up, please don't hesitate to give us a call at 417-597-4858.

-Follow this link for additional details about the Summer 2017 season
+Follow this link for additional details about the Winter 2017 season

 Feel free to contact us for any reason!